ZingyAwesome/easylists-for-pihole/README.md

 <summary>Old instructions | PiHole below 5.0</summary>
 <p>

-1. Log in to the Pi-Hole Admin page.
+1. Log in to the Pi-Hole Admin page

 2. Go to Settings > Block Lists